-Overall, the Trust scored 7.2 (out of 10) in response to the question about overall experience of care.
+Overall, the Trust scored 7.2 (out of 10) in response to the guestion about overall experience of care.
 This was within the expected range for the Trust and remains unchanged from the 2016 survey.
 The NTW result for this question has been relatively static for the last four years (see Figure 29).

-When comparing results with other providers, CQC identifies whether a Trust performed "better", "worse" or "about the Figure 12: NTW's overall experience of care score 2014 to 2017 same" as the majority of trusts for each question.
+When comparing results with other providers, CQC identifies whether a trust performed "better", "worse" or "about the same" as the majority of trusts for each question.
 There are two areas in 2017 where NTW performed better than other trusts to an extent that is not considered to be through chance.
 These relate to involving carers and explaining changes in who people see.
 There is also one area where NTW performed worse than expected, which is providing advice and support in finding support for financial advice or benefits.